TransHP: Image Classification with Hierarchical Prompting: Experiments

 We investigate TransHP under the data-scarce scenario.
 To this end, we randomly select $1/10$, $1/5$, and $1/2$ training data from each class in ImageNet (while keeping the validation set untouched).
 The results are summarized in Table \ref{Table: small}, from which we draw three observations as below:

 \textbf{F}irst, as the training data decreases, all the methods undergo a significant accuracy drop.
-This is reasonable because the deep learning method in its nature is data-hungry, and arguably this data-hungry problem is further underlined in transformer \citep{dosovitskiy2021an}. \textbf{S}econd, compared with the baseline and two competing hierarchy-based methods, TransHP presents much higher resistance against the data decrease.
+This is reasonable because the deep learning method in its nature is data-hungry, and arguably this data-hungry problem is further underlined in transformer \cite{dosovitskiy2021an}. \textbf{S}econd, compared with the baseline and two competing hierarchy-based methods, TransHP presents much higher resistance against the data decrease.
 For example, when the training data is reduced from 100\% $\rightarrow$ 10\%, the accuracy drop of the baseline and two competing methods are $50.97\%$, $50.38\%$ and $46.76\%$, respectively.
 In contrast, the accuracy drop of the proposed TransHP ($40.72\%$) is significantly smaller. \textbf{T}hird, since TransHP undergoes relatively smaller accuracy decrease, its superiority under the low-data regime is even larger.
 For example, its surpasses the most competing HiMulConE by $1.13\%$, $1.51\%$, $5.21\%$ and $7.17\%$ under the 100\%, 50\%, 20\% and 10\% training data, respectively.
 Combining all these observations, we conclude that TransHP improves the data efficiency.
+The efficiency can be explained intuitively by drawing upon two perspectives, one philosophical and the other technical. \textbf{Philosophical Perspective:} Imagine knowledge as the essence of everything humans have summarized over time.
+When you possess knowledge, you have the distilled essence of myriad experiences and learnings.
+The proposed method leverages this accumulated knowledge.
+In scenarios where data is limited, the power of such distilled knowledge becomes even more pronounced. \textbf{Technical Perspective:} Now, think of data not just as isolated pieces of information but in categories.
+Even when the dataset might seem limited, there could still be ample samples within broader categories.
+This means that for these 'coarser' categories, accuracy can be achieved rapidly.
+Once the accuracy at this coarse level is established, the model can then use this foundation to prompt further.
+It's like planting a tree - you start with a strong base and then branch out.